 The siddur is the most read, handled and loved Hebrew text next to the Bible.
 Its status makes it one of the most sacred books of Judaism, second only to the Bible.
 It is written mostly in Hebrew, but some prayers are in Aramaic, the language used by the Jews in their everyday life in ancient Babylonia.
 A siddur also contains the language of the country where it is read, so in Australia it contains English translations; in France, French, and so on.

-In ancient times books containing the texts of the daily prayers did not exist.
+In ancient times books containing the texts of the daily prayers did not exist (the printing press had not yet been invented, so books were written by hand and consequently were rare and very expensive).
 Prayer was very different then: the reader would pray aloud and the congregants would chant the words along with him.
 The prayers were only written down after the completion of the Talmud, when many of the components of the Oral Tradition were first put into written form.

 The word ‘siddur’ (or seder) means ‘order’ or ‘arrangement’.
 The prayers in the siddur were arranged to closely follow the order of sacrifices in the Temple.
 Prayer in a synagogue came to take the place of sacrifices in the Temple after its destruction.

 All daily prayer books include the three daily services, and many contain numerous additions such as the Psalms and the Song of Songs.

 The siddur is more than just a prayer book.
 It is revealed as a vast repository of the Jewish faith when properly studied and understood.
 It is a record of the great victories and tragic defeats Israel has experienced during her long history.
 It is a testimony to the aspirations and hopes of the Jewish people for all time.
 It provides insights into daily Jewish living and all life cycle events in the calendar.
 The siddur is for study as well as prayer; moral instruction and ethical guidance as well as personal pleas.
 Duties and rights are both emphasised.
 It provides a record of Israel’s relationship with God.